LeoAdavirat/MLPProj/README.md

-fr.py is the file that I edit and work mostly on.
+main.py and MainLibrary.py is the file that I edit and work mostly on.
 Other files are either files from Youtubers or files that I wrote and doesn't use (but I keep them for recall purposes).
 There are two files in mp4 format from Kpop Idols that I use to test my codes